-Norwegian tanker attacked in Red Sea from Houthi-controlled Yemen
+Yemen’s Houthis say they attacked two more vessels in the Red Sea

 Oil major BP temporarily paused all transit through the Red Sea citing security concerns.
 The alternative route for ships avoiding the Suez Canal is to take the much longer trip around Africa.

-The US announced last week that it was in talks with other countries to set up a task force to protect the trade route.
+The United States announced last week that it was in talks with other countries to set up a task force to protect the trade route.
 An Italian source on Monday reported that the country is considering joining a naval coalition to patrol the Red Sea.

-The Houthis have pledged to continue the attacks until Israel halts its bombardment of Gaza.
-However, in an initial indication of possible moderation, the group said on Saturday that real steps to ease the humanitarian crisis would contribute to “reducing the escalation”.